-See I can stand proudly under the tree and wax poetic how grateful I am for the apples to sell, for the branches to build my house, for the trunk to build my boat, and for the stump to let rest, but it will be one-sided.
+See I can stand proudly under the tree and wax poetic how grateful I am for the apples to sell, for the branches to build my house, for the trunk to build my boat, and for the stump to let me rest, but it will be one-sided.
 The tree sacrifices, yet I, no we, would not sacrifice.
 Instead, we take it for granted.
 Now, I don't think my friend was trying to be hurtful or anything.
 I know my message was appreciated and loved.
 I know that it brought a smile.
 But, in the moment, my friend saw nothing else but what wasn't done.
 We get too focused on the need to have instead of seeing what we already have.

 This lesson is what I bring to you all today.
 No, I bring to me.
 I think of all the things and people I have taken for granted over the years.
 I think of parents who sacrificed so much so I could barely tap my potential.
 I think of friends who send care packages when I am away and who check on my family out of the kindness of their hearts.
 I think of the people who pray for me because that is what their faith does and those who think of me because that is where their belief resides.
 I think of all the people from bosses to friends to co-workers who took time to teach me something.
 All the people who simply gave me an apple from their minds in the form of wisdom/understanding.
 All the people who gave me branches of them in the form of blood, sweat and tears to help me build a stronger foundation of myself.
 And the few that gave me everything in the form of sacrifice so I could chase my dreams and go as far as I possibly could.
 And finally the handful of stumps that have the least to give yet the most in the form of somewhere to stop and be safe while I rest my weary bones.
-I think of them all because, more often than not, I don't think of them at all, and that is a tragedy.
+I'm thinking of them all because, more often than not, I don't think of them at all, and that is a tragedy.

 Looking at the picture above I see there are no rhyme or reason to the branches behind me.
 They grow to where they can to get light, water and strength to support the tree.
 But for me, well now at least, it is more than that.
 It is a display on what life really is about.
 You see, we do not soar like eagles in the sky, as men cannot fly without aide.
 What we do is we build ourselves up on